MichaelCade/90DaysOfDevOps/Days/day87.md

 ## Hands-On Backup & Recovery

-In the last session we touched on [Kopia](https://kopia.io/) an Open-Source backup tool that we used to get some important data off to a local NAS and off to some cloud based object storage.
+In the last session, we touched on [Kopia](https://kopia.io/) an Open-Source backup tool that we used to get some important data off to a local NAS and off to some cloud-based object storage.

 In this section, I want to get into the world of Kubernetes backup.
 It is a platform we covered [The Big Picture: Kubernetes](Days/day49.md) earlier in the challenge.